coherent-research/mcs-documentation/DCEApiDescription.md

 connectionStartTime | String | The time that the communication channel was opened.
 In the case of multiple retries this will be the start of the last attempt.
 Note 2 connectionEndTime | String | The time that the communication channel was closed.
 In the case of multiple retries this will be the  of the last attempt.
-Note 2 in the same format as above. serialNumber   | String |  The serial number received from the meter, or "ERROR: details" if it was not possible to fetch the serial number from the meter or if the serial number from the request is included and does not match the serial number read from the meter. | YES meterTime      | String | The meter date/time received from the meter with an offset in seconds from the time the test took place in the format YYYY-MM-DDTHH:mm:ss [+/- Ns], e.g. 2014-10-31T23:33:32 [-203s] (indicates that the time was 203 seconds behind the real time when it was read).
+Note 2 in the same format as above. serialNumber   | String |  The serial number received from the meter, or "ERROR: details" if it was not possible to fetch the serial number from the meter or if the serial number from the request is included and does not match the serial number read from the meter. | YES meterTime      | String | The meter date/time received from the meter with an offset in seconds from the time the test took place in the format YYYY-MM-DDTHH:mm:ss +/- Ns, e.g. 2014-10-31T23:33:32 -203s (indicates that the time was 203 seconds behind the real time when it was read).
 If no time was read this will contain "ERROR: details" where details describe the problem. timeAdjustmentResult | String | "NOT REQUIRED", "SUCCESS", "ERROR: details".
 The timeAdjustmentResult can be an ERROR if it was not possible to adjust the time or the variation was above the maximum threshold. | NO registerValues | Array | An array of Register Value objects.
 See below surveyData | Array | An array of Register Survey Data objects.
 See below